 We chunk the source and target sentences using constituent parsing (Bauer, 2014).
 We consider all nodes with phrase-level tags (XP) to be constituents.
-Beginning with the leaves, we move up the tree, deleting any node that is wholly contained in a larger constituent but that is neither a con-

-Ι attended a wedding which offered no dinner at the reception stituent itself, nor the sibling of a constituent.
+Beginning with the leaves, we move up the tree, deleting any node that is wholly contained in a larger constituent but that is neither a constituent itself, nor the sibling of a constituent.
 Figure 2 shows a simplified constituent tree.